Raythonic/watiba/README.md

 To resolve an outer, i.e. parent, resolver issue _promise.resolve_parent()_.
 Then the parent resolver can return _False_ at the end of its block so it leaves the resolved determination to the inner resolver block.
 4. Each promise object holds its OS thread object in property _thread_ and its thread id in property _thread_id_.
 This can be useful for controlling the thread directly.
 For example, to signal a kill.
+5. _spawn-ctl_ has no affect on _join_, _wait_, or _watch_.
+This is because _spawn-ctl_ establishes an upper end
+throttle on the overall spawning process.
+When the number of spawns hits the max value, throttling (i.e. slowdown mode) takes affect and will expire if none of the promises resolve.
+Conversely, the arguments used by _join_, _wait_ and _watch_ control the sleep cycle and expiration of just those calls, not the spawned threads as a whole.
+When an expiration is set for, say, _join_, then that join will expire at that time.
+When an expiration is set in _spawn-ctl_, then if all the spawned threads as a whole don't resolve in time then an expiration function is called.

 This is demonstrated in the examples.
 **_Spawn Syntax:_**